Journal

 01 - Strip Mall Exterior copy

-In the coming post-pandemic economy, vacancies of commercial spaces are expected to remain high.
+In the post-pandemic economy, vacancies of commercial spaces are expected to remain high.
 Meanwhile, Los Angeles has a shortage of affordable housing that generates a true sense of community.
 We believe that strip malls offer rich potential for conversion to residential use, a process that could help to alleviate some of the affordable housing crisis by creating new units.

 The city of Los Angeles has roughly 675 strip malls that consume about 24 million sf of ground area, including associated parking.
 Their design characteristics descend from drive-in markets with multiple independent vendors, a typology that began appearing in the region in the 1920s.
 Mini-malls are a smaller variety of strip malls often found on corner lots among the city's extensive commercial corridors.
 They were born in Los Angeles after the 1973 oil crisis, when the bankruptcy of many gas stations freed up their corner lots for development, allowing mini-malls to spread across the city.
 In 1988, a restrictive ordinance placed guidelines on the development of mini-malls and gave the city discretion over their approval.